SongcaYeyethuMisokuhle/PredictiveInsights/README.md

 * Input candidate information via a web form.
 * Predict the candidate’s stage using a pre-trained ML model.
-* Efficient model loading using lazy loading (loaded only when needed).
 * Simple, user-friendly interface.

 ---